 So, how do you create a successful social media campaign?
 One of the first recommendations you’ll see on every guide to advertising strategies is to look at what’s working for everyone else.
 That’s how you start figuring out what’s going to work for you and your customers!

 To inspire your next ad campaign, here are some of the best we’ve come across.
-We decided not to simply look at the best social media ad campaigns of 2020; we went back a couple of years to see which campaigns have really made an impact and not just a trendy splash.
+We decided not to simply look at the best social media ad campaigns of the year; we went back much further to see which campaigns have really made an impact and not just a splash.
 Some of these campaigns are still kicking years later!

 - Spotify #Wrapped Campaign